vfarcic/devops24/manuscript/04-helm.md

 Don't worry if you feel overwhelmed.
 We'll do a couple of iterations of the Jenkins installation process, and that will give us plenty of opportunities to explore this Chart in more details.
 If you are impatient, please `describe` any of those resources to get more insight into what's installed.

+One thing worthwhile commenting right away is the type of the `jenkins` Service.
+It is, by default, set to `LoadBalancer`.
+We did not explore that type in [The DevOps 2.3 Toolkit: Kubernetes](https://amzn.to/2GvzDjy), primarily because the book is, for the most part, based on minikube.

+On cloud providers which support external load balancers, setting the type field to `LoadBalancer` will provision an external load balancer for the Service.
+The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service’s `status.loadBalancer` field.

+When a Service is of the `LoadBalancer` type, it publishes a random port just as if it is the `NodePort` type.
+The additional feature is that it also communicates that change to the external load balancer (LB) which, in turn, should open a port as well.
+In most cases, the port opened in the external LB will be the same as the Service's `TargetPort`.
+For example, if the `TargetPort` of a Service is `8080` and the published port is `32456`, the external LB will be configured to accept traffic on the port `8080`, and it will forward it to one of the healthy nodes on the port `32456`.
+From there on, requests will be picked up by the Service and the standard process of forwarding it further towards the replicas will be initiated.
+From user's perspective, it seems as if the published port is the same as the `TargetPort`.

+The problem is that not all load balancers and hosting vendors support the `LoadBalancer` type, so we'll have to change it to `NodePort` in some of the cases.
+Those changes will be outlined as notes specific to the Kubernetes flavor.

+Going back to the Helm output...

 At the bottom of the output, we can see the post-installation instructions provided by the authors of the Chart.
 In our case, those instructions tell us how to retrieve the administrative password from the Secret, how to open Jenkins in a browser, and how to log in.

 W> ## A note to minikube users